dmiric/cijene-api/.clinerules/fresh-start-reminder.md

 ## Rebuild Everything Approval

+## Fresh Start Workflow

+When a fresh start is required (e.g., after schema changes or for a clean development environment), do not use `make rebuild-everything` directly.
+Instead, use `make dev-csv-start`.

+-   **`make dev-csv-start`:** This command will:
+    -   Stop and remove all Docker containers and volumes.
+    -   Rebuild all services.
+    -   Lead to a fresh database state.
+    -   Import necessary data for testing.
-When `make rebuild-everything` is suggested or required, do not execute the command automatically.
-Instead, clearly describe the action and its implications (e.g., "This command will stop and remove all Docker containers and volumes, then rebuild all services, leading to a fresh database state."), and explicitly ask the user for approval before proceeding.
+-   **Approval:** Always clearly describe the implications of `make dev-csv-start` and explicitly ask for user approval before proceeding.

-## Fresh Start Reminder

-When `make rebuild-everything` is suggested or executed, always remind the user of the full "Brand new start" sequence of commands, as outlined in the `Makefile`:

-- `make rebuild-everything`
-- `make crawl-all`
-- `make unzip-crawler-output`
-- `make import-data`
-- `make enrich-data`
-- `make geocode-stores`
-- `make enrich CSV_FILE=./backups/users.csv TYPE=users`
-- `make enrich CSV_FILE=./backups/user_locations.csv TYPE=user-locations`
-- `make migrate-db`